-Longline is very similar to the reporting for purse seine except that additional stratification by hooks between floats (HBF) is included and hooks are reported as the key effort metric.
-When HBF is not available, this field can be left blank.
-In the aggregate database tables there is one version without HBF (as it is not always available) and one with.
-Here the HBF tables would represent a subset of the main aggregate table, for that reason.
-For reporting purposes, if reported together, we will aggregate the catch and effort without HBF to produce the main table, thereby capturing the rows for which HBF is unknown.
+Longline is very similar to the reporting for purse seine except that additional stratification by hooks between floats (hooks_bt_float) is included and number of hooks are reported as the key effort metric.
+When hooks between floats is not available, this field can be left blank.
+In the aggregate database tables, the SSP prepares two versions of the aggregated data, one with hooks between floats and one without.
+Both of these data products can be generated from a single submission (which includes hooks between floats, even if left blank).
+Therefore, only a single submission is necessary to meet these two reporting requirements.

 Another difference between purse seine, is that aggregate catch by numbers is also reported for longline.
-Therefore, in this template we have two tables for catch and effort - one for reporting numbers and the other for reporting catch in metric tonnes.
-The tables are identical otherwise.
+Therefore, in the longline catch template there is a field for species numbers (sp_n) in addition to metric tonnes (sp_mt).